About me

 The Beginnings

-I started programming in 5th grade, and I built a web app for tracking homeworks.
+I started programming in 5th grade, and I built a web app for tracking homework.
 As ugly and buggy as it was, I will never stop being proud of this monstrosity.
-Soon after, I learned basics of frontend, backend, and databases - which allowed me to build a PHP-based social platform at the age of 14.
+Soon after, I learned the basics of frontend, backend, and databases - which allowed me to build a PHP-based social platform at the age of 14.

 SharePark